muammar/muammar.github.io.old/content/home/experience.md

     date_start: '2010-09-01'
     date_end: '2012-07-01'
     description: |2-
-        I was awarded with an Erasmus Mundus Scholarship to do my studies in different European universities.
+        I was awarded an Erasmus Mundus Scholarship to do my studies in different European universities.
         My dissertation was titled: "An ab initio potential energy surface for quantum reactive scattering calculations."

   - title: B.S. in Chemistry